HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Mirror of Adjustment now properly displays the Mirror stat icon
 * Tweaks
   * Tweaked Bloodbath's special ability to better indicate when it is activated whilst Bloodbath is in your hand
-  * Connected Nameless Fetus's head to its body in both of its sprites
-  * Assimilator, Queen Nest, Cursed, Regenerator, Reflector, Grinder abilities modular
+  * Assimilator, Queen Nest, Cursed, Regenerator, Reflector, Grinder abilities are now modular
 * Balancing
   * Queen Nest ability no longer creates a Worker Bee when played
   * Increased Queen Bee's Health from 5 --> 6